 Wildlife Rescue and Care

-With a large proportion of our district made up of a long coastline, nature reserves and national parks, the CoGH SPCA Wildlife Facility serves a critical role in responding to reports of displaced, injured and sick wildlife and investigating reports of cruelty to wild animals.
+With a large proportion of our district made up of a long coastline, nature reserves and national parks, the CoGH SPCA Wildlife Department serves a critical role in responding to reports of displaced, injured and sick wildlife and investigating reports of cruelty to wild animals.

 To report cruelty towards wildlife or assist wild animals in distress, please call our Inspectorate on 021 700 4158/4159, or 083 326 1604 for after hours and on weekends.

-Short-term wildlife care facility:
+Short-term wildlife care department:

-Purpose-built to enable the CoGH SPCA to provide emergency treatment and short-term care to a wide range of injured, sick and errant wild animals – Cape Town’s first Short Term Wildlife Care Facility was officially opened on 2 May 2012 by Marjorie Letoaba of the National Lotteries Board and CoGH SPCA Wildlife Facility Ambassador and environmental campaigner, Lewis Pugh.
+Purpose-built to enable the CoGH SPCA to provide emergency treatment and short-term care to a wide range of injured, sick and errant wild animals – Cape Town’s first Short Term Wildlife Care Department was officially opened on 2 May 2012 by Marjorie Letoaba of the National Lotteries Board and CoGH SPCA Wildlife Facility Ambassador and environmental campaigner, Lewis Pugh.

-The need for a specialist facility has been felt since we first began responding to wildlife emergencies in early 2000.
+The need for a specialist department has been felt since we first began responding to wildlife emergencies in early 2000.
 With the growth in urban sprawl the incidences of human/wildlife conflicts have risen each year.

-Designed by 4th Dimension Studios’ and built by R+N Master Builders, the completed 456 square metre facility is conveniently located alongside the Inspectorate offices at the SPCA in Grassy Park.
+Designed by 4th Dimension Studios’ and built by R+N Master Builders, the completed 456 square metre department is conveniently located alongside the Inspectorate offices at the SPCA in Grassy Park.
 It will enable us to simultaneously care for different types of wild animals until they can be released back to the wild, or transferred to appropriate long-term rehabilitation centres.

 The National Lottery Distribution Trust Fund (NLDTF) awarded funding of R3,993,115 for the development of the facility; to which we added a further R620 000 to enhance the original specifications, bringing the total building cost to R4 613 115.